 (LCD) Liquid Crystal Display, (LED) Light-Emitting Diode technology replaced Plasma screens even though picture quality was and is subpar to Plasma.
 LCDs with LED backlighting, became less expensive and more capable, and finally overtook plasma in popularity.

 (QLED) or quantum dot LED TV is a LED screen technology that adds a quantum dot film to the LCD.
 Unlike OLED the quantum dots are transmissive rather than emissive and rely on an LED backlight.
-Seen primarily in Samsung TVs.
+Seen primarily in Samsung and TLC branded TVs.

 (OLED) An organic light-emitting diode is a light-emitting diode (LED) screen technology in which the emissive electroluminescent layer is a film of organic compound that emits light in response to an electric current.
 OLED began and is still more expensive than LCD/LEDs, but OLED now produces picture quality generally as good or better than Plasma, mostly seen in high-end TVs and smartphones.
 All OLED display panels are manufactured by LG.

 (AMOLED) active-matrix organic light-emitting diode, screen technology as seen on the brightest high-end smart phones and tablets, a step forward from OLED for small display screens.